Television and Digital Media (BA); Television Production Concentration -- School of Communication and Media

 The Bachelor of Arts (BA) in Television and Digital Media – Television Production Concentration is designed to prepare the next generation of professionals who will continue to revolutionize the television industry.
 From scriptwriting and storyboarding to live-action shooting, digital editing and live webcast streaming – for both the big-screen TV and hand-held device, Television Production students learn it all.

 We’ll challenge you to think critically and creatively and master cutting-edge technologies.
 You’ll express yourself by producing video projects, newscasts, commercials, dramatic programming, and more.
-You’ll be able to put your technical and business knowledge to work by interning at facilities such as Major network and cable studios in Manhattan, or New Jersey’s NJTV on the University campus.
+You’ll be able to put your technical and business knowledge to work by interning at facilities such as Major network and cable studios in Manhattan.
 You can gain additional experience with our study abroad programs; producing live webcasts, and supporting our two weekly cable shows, Carpe Diem and Inside MSU.

 The Television Production curriculum offers a well-rounded study of the creative and technical aspects of the discipline(s) within the broader context of a liberal-arts education.
 The emphasis is on the writing, producing and directing of fresh, innovative ideas for multiple platform dissemination, coupled with a strong theoretical background in the history and contemporary issues related to electronic communication.
 Enhancing the curriculum are dedicated activities that will help you discover and bring your “own voice” to this exciting field.
 Courses in writing, audio production and sound design will teach you how to write for the medium (news, commercials, drama) as well as the technology for translating ideas to the screen.
 Access to state-of-the-art facilities in the DuMont Television Center allow you to become skilled using equipment reflecting the industry today.
 Throughout the program you will work on student productions aired on cable and by the third and fourth years, you will produce works worthy of inclusion in your professional portfolio.